How to Brush Glaze Pottery | Tips Tools And Ideas

 Glaze Brushing Ideas

-The fun part of Brush Glazing is all the different ways you can glaze with a good selection of Glaze Brushes to design with and can really capture your imagination.
+The fun part of Brush Glazing is all the different ways you can glaze with a good selection of Glaze Brushes, and it can really capture your imagination.

 You can float some heavy coats on indiscriminately with a Hake brush or make different color bands with Detail brushes.